pavankumarbalijepalli/React_Monster_Rolodex/README.md

 # Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project is built with [Create React App](https://github.com/facebook/create-react-app).

+## About the Application

+This is a Rolodex for Monsters where you can see each Monster's Name and Email ID.
+There is search bar where you can search based on the Monster's Name.
+It is built using React and this is my first react application.

 ## Available Scripts